Safely Parse and Analyze .xls and .xlsx Files With AI

 I'll walk through the five steps that turn a raw CSV into a defensible analysis, what AI is actually good at in this workflow (and where it quietly fails), and a checklist you can keep next to your terminal.

-CSV is still the most common data exchange format on earth, two decades after RFC 4180 standardized it.
+CSV is still one of the most common data exchange formats, two decades after RFC 4180 documented the common format.
 It's portable, tool-agnostic, and survives every system migration.
 It's also fragile: there is no schema, no type system, no guaranteed encoding, and no enforced delimiter.
 The spec itself is two pages.

 "CSV analysis" in 2026 is therefore not really about pivot tables and charts.
 It's about turning a fragile flat file into something you can trust enough to make a decision on.
 The pivot tables come at the end.
 The work is everything before — inspecting, cleaning, validating, querying, and only then visualizing — and doing it in a way that survives the next file looking slightly different.